Parallax Propeller Java

 The current Java API for this chip looks like this: Propeller.java.
 One of these days I'll get around to making JavaDocs for this project.

 This chip has been pretty interesting since it doesn't have a stack or registers.
 Registers are kind of "emulated" by using 32 bits of memory inside the cog (1 memory address).
 I had to make some decisions on things like static variables and local variables.
 I ended up putting the static variables inside of the cog.
-When I do local variables (and function calling and such) I'll put them in the shared main memory.
-Because of this, static variables are currently pretty fast, but waste code space while local variables (when I implement them) will be something like 4 times slower to access.
-It's also interesting the chip doesn't have branch instructions except for "zero" and "not zero".
-Still trying to figure this one out, notice in the sample source demo, the loops countdown to 0.
+When I did the original blinking LED program, I hadn't implemented local variables and was planning to put them in shared memory.
+While doing the Mandelbrot demo, I implemented the local variables in the COG itself.
+I could possibly move these to shared memory at a later time.

 Copyright 1997-2018 - Michael Kohn